phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH6_Introduction_to_hyperledger_sawtooth.md

 Through a REST API, the client application creates a batch containing a single transction, and submits it to the validator.

 The validator applies the transaction processor, which makes a change to the state (e.g., creating a record of a tuna catch).

+On chrome just wait and toggle the active button until the transactions show up.